voyagerx3/MCDWT/docs/MCDWT.rst

 Scale 2:

 Provided by subbands :math:`L` of the pyramids.
+We don't need to carry out any computation.

 Scale 1: